Goya Kong

-Gloria Alvarado Nava (born May 4, 1987) is a Mexican luchadora best known by the ring name Goya Kong for her time working for Lucha Libre AAA Worldwide (AAA) and Consejo Mundial de Lucha Libre (CMLL).
-She is the third-generation Luchadora, part of the Alvarado wrestling family as she is the granddaughter of Shadito Cruz and the daughter of José Alvarado Nieves, who worked under the ring name Brazo de Plata.
+Gloria Alvarado Nava (born May 4, 1987) is a Mexican professional wrestler best known by the ring name Goya Kong for her time working for Lucha Libre AAA Worldwide (AAA) and Consejo Mundial de Lucha Libre (CMLL).
+She is the third-generation professional wrestler, part of the Alvarado wrestling family as she is the granddaughter of Shadito Cruz and the daughter of José Alvarado Nieves, who worked under the ring name Brazo de Plata.
 She has several brothers and a sister who are also active wrestlers along with a number of uncles and cousins.

 Personal life

 Gloria Alvarado Nava is a member of the extensive Alvarado family who have been associated with Mexican professional wrestling since her grandfather, Juan Alvarado Ibarra better known as Shadito Cruz began his wrestling career in 1931.
 Six of Alvarado's sons became professional wrestlers as well, including Gloria Alvarado's father José Alvarado Nieves who is best known as Brazo de Plata ("Silver Arm") and her uncles Jesús (Brazo de Oro), Juan (El Brazo), José Aarón (Brazo Cibernético), Daniel (Brazo de Platino) and Martín Antonio (Super Brazo).
 A third-generation of Alvarado wrestlers began working from around 2000 going forward, including Gloria's brothers Jose Cristian Alvarado Ruiz (Máximo) and others whose real name has not been made public as they work under masks, but are known by ring names such as Psycho Clown as well as her sister who works under the ring name Danah / Muñeca de Plata.
 Her extended family includes professional wrestlers La Mascara, El Brazo, Jr. and Super Brazo, Jr. There are a number of "storyline" members of the "Brazo" family, wrestlers who either paid for or was given the Junior names of the various second-generation wrestlers to use the Brazo Name, although some of those have later changed their ring names, such as Golden Magic who originally wrestled as Brazo Metallico.
 In 2012, Goya Kong participated in the French film "Queens of ring" (Les Reines du ring).
 The film was released on July 3, 2013, with WWE Superstars Cm Punk, The Miz, and former WWE Diva Eve Torres.
 Goya Kong appears with her mask.